tytydraco/yessleep/out/im_a_teacher_and_ive_had_the_same_student_in_my_class_for_ten_years.md

 “Okay, we’re away from the kids now” I whispered to him, becoming very serious.
 “You can be honest with me, what’s up with that kid?”

-Tyler chucked underneath his breath and placed a comforting hand on my shoulder.
+Tyler chuckled underneath his breath and placed a comforting hand on my shoulder.

 “Brooke, you gotta relax.
 Families are weird. *Kids*  are weird.
 I’ve learned to stop sticking my nose where it doesn’t need to be.
 No one’s dying.
 Let’s just do our jobs, okay?
 It’s probably just some random rich people family drama.”